silentE3/groupCapstone/README.md

 - unit tests - pytest is used to run unit tests
 - linter - pylint is our linter of choice

+Sponsor Feedback:

+- After testing out the algorithm, the sponsor found it to be a success.
+- It would be great if the report wasn't overwritten and instead created a new one.
+- Might be good if the report and output file are names similar to the initial file.